 The battery charger is located in the aft rigging compartment near the batteries.
 The shore power must be connected for the battery charger to work.
-To activate the shore power, turn the breaker located under the aft starboard gunwale to the "on" position.
-If your boat is equipped with an AC panel, you will also need to turn the "AC Main" and "Battery Charger" switches to the "on" position.
+To activate, turn the breaker switch located under the aft starboard gunwale to the "on" position.
 The battery charger has a built-in isolator that senses the charging needs of all the batteries and distributes charge accordingly.
 At the point that all batteries are nearly fully restored, the battery charger will automatically reduce the current being sent to the batteries to a maintenance level.
 See the battery charger Operation Manual in your Owner's Packet for further information.
-Reference "Connecting The Shore Power" on page 8-14 for the shore power connection procedure.
+Reference "Connecting The Shore Power" on page 8-13 for the shore power connection procedure.